 Visibility and Analytics

-Meta Networks provides alert/log data for custom-defined or recommended policies and risky activity.
-For example, Meta logs all network traffic and enriches it with the user identity and information to trigger security alerts such as unauthorized attempts to access network resources, change access policies, or failed logins.
+Proofpoint Meta provides alert/log data for custom-defined or recommended policies and risky activity.
+For example, Proofpoint Meta logs all network traffic and enriches it with the user identity and information to trigger security alerts such as unauthorized attempts to access network resources, change access policies, or failed logins.
 Integration with SIEM systems is available for additional analysis, audit, anomaly detection and additional UEBA.

 Automation and Orchestration

-From an IT perspective, Meta Networks makes it easy to centrally manage all access to enterprise applications and data, regardless of physical location or use of modern or legacy technology.
+From an IT perspective, Proofpoint Meta makes it easy to centrally manage all access to enterprise applications and data, regardless of physical location or use of modern or legacy technology.
 There are no appliances to install/configure/sync, and the network is inherently zero-trust, meaning all resources are isolated and hidden unless access is explicitly granted (i.e. no manual network segmentation).

-All control and visibility features of Meta NaaS are accessible through our 100% API first approach, so integration to third party RESTful-enabled systems can be used to automate any aspect of enterprise security and networking.
+All control and visibility features of Proofpoint Meta NaaS are accessible through our 100% API first approach, so integration to third party RESTful-enabled systems can be used to automate any aspect of enterprise security and networking.